Yfyangd/yfyangd.github.io/_teaching/2024-03-01-spring-teaching-1.md

 ## Grading
-* Assignments (50%): Including programming assignments, literature review reports, etc.
+* Assignments (50%): Including programming assignments, homeworks, etc.
 * Final Project (40%): Including midterm project proposal, midterm report, final project presentation, and the final project report.
 Each group is restricted to a maximum of 3 members.
 Students are required to select a computer vision-related topic, develop a proposal, and undertake an implementation project.
 The evaluation criteria encompass a thorough comprehension of the problem, innovation, practicality of the solution, completeness, and performance of the technical implementation.
 Additional credit will be awarded for incorporating a demo and technical implementation.
 * Class Participation (10%): -1 each absent.